 The IPD Prototype

 Much of the code utilizes modern Fortran standards up to F2003 and should be compatible with current Fortran compiler implementations.
 Model data is encapsulated into several Derived Data Types (DDT) with Type Bound Procedures.
 Most of the model arguments are pointers into the actual arrays that are allocated and are by default managed externally to the driver.
-The DDTs serve as containers of the passed arguments and several DDTs to provide structure and organization to the data.
+The DDTs serve as containers of the passed arguments and several DDTs exist to provide structure and organization to the data.
 One goal and constraint of this development was to minimize changes to existing code.

-The GFS currently calls eleven physics schemes as a part of its physics .
+The GFS currently calls eleven physics schemes as a part of its physics suite.
 In doing so, it passes many atmospheric variables between the dynamic core and the physics modules using an initialization procedure.
-The list of variable had become an unruly over a hundred variables.
+The list of variable had become an unruly with over a hundred variables.
 Through the use of the DDTs, the list was reduced to a more succinct set of required variables (on the order of 10) to be used by all of the physics modules in their interaction with the atmospheric model.

 The DDTs are defined based on the following template: